emoradib/TipCalc/README.md

 ## Notes

 I lost my original Code that I statred working on on Thursday.

-I am no familary with Mac OS
+I am no familary with Mac OS so I progressed slowly.

-I had some LICECap so I used REcordit
+I had some LICECap so I used REcordit.
 ## License

     Copyright [2020] [Eamon Moradi-Bidhendi]